 Clinical Associate Professor and Fieldwork Capstone Coordinator, Occupational Therapy

-Dr. Aimee Sidhu has over 20 years of professional experience as an occupational therapist, with most of her clinical practice in both rural and urban school-based settings in Washington and California.
+Prof. Aimee Sidhu has over 20 years of professional experience as an occupational therapist, with most of her clinical practice in both rural and urban school-based settings in Washington and California.
 She has worked in OT education, having taught at both the OT and OTA levels, including post-professional education for occupational therapy practitioners, in addition to Academic Fieldwork Coordination.
-Dr. Sidhu joined the University of Puget Sound initially as part-time Adjunct Instructor in 2018, transitioning to full-time in 2020.
+Prof. Sidhu joined the University of Puget Sound initially as part-time Adjunct Instructor in 2018, transitioning to full-time in 2020.
 Her teaching experience includes a wide array of topics within occupational therapy and she was honored with a National Excellence in Teaching award in 2017.

 Puget Sound Perspective